cs210/BMW-2/README.md

 Maestro is redesigning the driving experience for users of autonomous cars by combining micro-gestures and gaze tracking to transform what you can accomplish on your daily commute.

-This repository contains the ML experiments we are using for our project.
-Forked from tyleryep/ml-toolkit.

 # Team Members
 Member | Photograph | Email
 --- | --- | ---